 If you’re travelling to Armenia and wondering how you can get to Tbilisi, the capital of Georgia, there are several options you can consider.

-Minibuses run regularly from about 6 am between Yerevan and Tbilisi.
+Otherwise, Marshrutkas (minibuses) run regularly from about 6 am between Yerevan and Tbilisi.

-The ticket costs 8000 AMD (US$20) and the journey takes about 5 hours.
+They cost 8000 AMD (US$20) and the journey takes about 5 hours.
 I imagine the roads are very windy considering that the distance between the two cities is only 280km.

 The Yerevan to Tbilisi train runs every second night, leaving from the Yerevan Tigran Mets Avenue Railway Station at 21:30 and getting into Tbilisi Railway Station (North) at 07:30.